-If a mortality risk (i.e. of exceeding $Z{msy}$ ) criterion of 35% is observed, catches of 90-95 Kt are predicted to be sustainable, provided that the effective cod biomass does not make further large gains in the coming years.
-However, if the total TAC decided for 2015 was 73 000 t, a catch smoothing rule limiting change in TAC to $\pm 12\frac{1}{2}$ % would impose a limit of 82 125 t on the allowable catch for 2016.
+If a mortality risk (i.e. that estimable mortality will exceed Z{msy}) criterion of 35% is observed, catches of 90- 95 Kt are predicted to be sustainable, provided that the effective cod biomass makes only moderately large gains in the coming years.